ginnox1/iCADdocs_online/SetupAndLicensingGuide/setupguide.md

 ## Installing Update resources
 [Back to ToC](#table-of-contents)

+Software updates will be available from time to time.
+We will release updaes by period.
+Check for updates is automatically done by your application every once in a while.
+Where the application prompts there is a new version available, either follow the manual or direct (download and update) methods to update your applciation.

+Each update release will have corresponding documetion to let users know what is new, and will ne accessible from the index/home page (click on the [Back to Home](#icad-and-related-products-setup-and-licensing) link at the top of this page).

 At any time when using the application, users can check for updates from `Help > Updates...` menu command, and then choosing `Check Online`.

 <img src="./media/Image 2.png" style="width:3In">